userbotindo/Anjani/CONTRIBUTING.md

 ### When merging a pull request make sure:

 -   Use the "Squash and merge" option.
--   Make sure contributors PR's are merged to `staging` branch.
+-   Make sure contributors PR's are merged to `master` branch.
 -   Make sure the commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.
     -   Use `fix` for bug fixes.
     -   Use `feat` for new features.